 Our hygiene department is the foundation of our dental practice.
 Prevention is our goal, so we schedule visits with our hygienists at regularly recommended intervals – most commonly every 6 months.
 This is the best way to insure that any problems are detected early and are treated before they become more serious.

-Your doctor will come in to do an examination and review the hygienist’s findings.
-He/she will diagnose any conditions you may have as well as treatment you may need.
-The doctor will also perform a head and neck exam, checking lymph nodes, tongue and oral tissues for any abnormalities or signs of oral cancer.
-He/she can answer any questions you may have at that time.
+Your Doctor will come in to do an examination and review the hygienist’s findings.
+He/she will diagnose any conditions you may have as well as treatment you may need or want.
+The Doctor will also perform a head and neck exam, checking lymph nodes, tongue and oral tissues for any abnormalities or signs of oral cancer.
+He/she can answer any questions you may have during this time.

-Gum disease, or Periodontitis, is swelling or soreness of the gums (the soft tissue around and supporting your teeth).
+Gum disease, or Periodontitis, consists of swelling or soreness of the gums (the soft tissue around and supporting your teeth).
 It is caused by the bacteria in plaque, a sticky, colorless film that forms on your teeth.
 The plaque bacteria have toxins that infect and inflame the gums.
 If you do not remove plaque by brushing and flossing your teeth, it can build up and infect your gums, teeth and the bone that supports them.
-If not treated, you can lose your teeth.
+If not treated, you may lose your teeth.

 The signs of gum disease are not always easy to see and can be painless.
 The earlier gum disease is detected, the easier it is to treat.
 Our hygienists are experts at detecting gum disease and use periodontal measurements to determine the level of gum disease a patient may have.